-The ecological impacts of soya and palm production are well documented.
-Wild habitats have been destroyed as land has been converted, putting iconic species such as the jaguar and orangutan at risk.
-The felling of forests and the loss of native foliage has exacerbated global heating, with more than 130,000 hectares of rainforest cleared for palm in Indonesia between 2015 and 2018, and the Brazilian Cerrado erased for soya at an even faster rate than the Amazon.
+The ecological impacts of soya and palm starch (typically from imported sources) production are well documented.
+Wild are found in many ultra-processed habitats have been destroyed as land has products, such as breakfast cereals been converted, putting iconic species and yoghurts.10 such as the jaguar and orangutan at risk.
+The felling of forests and the In the UK and globally, the ultraloss of native foliage has exacerbated processed food, animal feed and biofuel global heating, with more than 130,000 markets act in concert to support the hectares of rainforest cleared for palm in production of intensively produced Indonesia between 2015 and 2018, and commodity crops.
+As many of the the Brazilian Cerrado erased for soya at ultra-processed foods that result are an even faster rate than the Amazon.
 The climate impacts of palm production have been exacerbated by the 'slash and burn' techniques used to clear the forest, which sometimes set the peat-rich soils beneath alight (like coal, dry peat is highly flammable).
 Indonesia's 2015 fire season emitted more than 1.5 billion metric tons of carbon.
 On a single day, these fires emitted more carbon into the atmosphere than did the entire United States economy.8